Skip to main content Skip to main navigation Skip to footer content

 Registered to vote?

-NOT SURE?
+NOT SURE WHERE YOU ARE REGISTERED?
 Check your status here

 YES!
 Great!
-Make a plan to vote before or on Election Day
+Make a plan to vote before or on Election Day: April 1.

-YES but you need to change your address?
+Need to change your address?
 Start here for IL or here for outside of IL

 You have the right to register and vote at either your local (IWU) or permanent (home) address.
 Consider which location you feel most connected to and informed about when deciding where to vote.
+If you switched to vote in Bloomington for the general (Presidential) election, you can move your registration back home now or later.

 Vote In Person: Early or on Election Day (Nov 5)